Diokuz/teremock/README.md

 const options = {
   // Absolute path to working directory, where you want to store mocks
   // path.resolve(process.cwd(), '__teremocks__') by default
-  // It is recommended to create separate directory for each test suite
   wd: path.resolve(__dirname, '__teremocks__'),

   // puppeteer page